 In the six-week programme users learn cognitive techniques to help tackle the so-called ‘racing mind’ – the state in which people find themselves staring at the ceiling late at night, becoming overwhelmed by the thoughts and anxieties circling them as they desperately try to sleep – and behavioural strategies to help reset sleeping patterns naturally, without relying on sleeping pills or other drugs.
 The evidence indicates that better sleep leads to improved quality of life – in the waking hours as well as during the night.

-Innovate UK is funding a project providing free direct access to Sleepio to all 2.7 million adults living in the Thames Valley (Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire) from October 2018 until autumn 2019.
+Innovate UK is funding a project providing free direct access to Sleepio to all 2.7 million adults living in the Thames Valley (Berkshire, Buckinghamshire, Milton Keynes and Oxfordshire) from October 2018 until June 2020.
 This is the first large-scale NHS rollout of direct access digital medicine.
-This means people can access the programme without needing a GP referral or prescription.
+This means people can access the programme whenever they like without needing a GP referral or prescription.

-A health economic evaluation will be conducted at the end of the year-long trial focusing on how the NHS can expand the provision of digital medicines like Sleepio at scale.
+A health economic evaluation will be conducted at the end of the 18-month trial focusing on how the NHS can expand the provision of digital medicines like Sleepio at scale.

 The Oxford AHSN Sleepio project seeks to engage with large local employers, promoting Sleepio to their workforces.
 Nine GP surgeries in Buckinghamshire (with a combined total of 120,000 registered patients) have been recruited to the project to offer Sleepio directly to patients who would otherwise be offered medication only.